diegodesogos/SplitPal/README.md

      GOOGLE_CLIENT_SECRET=your_client_secret
      JWT_SECRET=your_secure_jwt_secret
      ```

 - **Authentication Flow**:
-  1. User initiates Google OAuth login
+  1. User initiates Google OAuth login or registers with username/password
-  2. After successful OAuth, server generates a JWT token
+  2. After successful authentication, server generates a JWT token
-  3. Token is passed to frontend via URL fragment
+  3. Token is returned in the JSON response
-  4. Frontend stores token in memory and includes it in Authorization header
+  4. Frontend stores token in memory (React state) and includes it in the Authorization header for all API requests (handled by the AuthProvider's Axios instance)
   5. Protected routes verify token validity

 ### Authorization